 Ask them for their advice.
 Most of the time just talking about the issue out loud will help reduce the anxiety and stress.

 What is it that’s getting you stressed?
-Many people find that writing things down actually reduces their stress.
+Many people find that writing things down, or journalling, actually reduces their stress.

 It stops their mind from spinning and allows them to keep things in proportion.